Talmo, New South Wales

 Talmo is a rural locality in the north eastern part of the Riverina.
 It is situated by road, about 12 kilometres south of Bookham and 24 kilometres east of Jugiong.
+Talmo is recorded as a parish/locality in county maps (Parish of Talmo, County of Harden — land/department maps held in NSW collections).
+In modern times Talmo is mostly large grazing properties (fine-wool sheep country and mixed agriculture).
+A few homesteads and private properties use “Talmo” as a property name.